mucommander/mucommander/package/readme.txt

 - Fixed copying multiple files to Google Drive.
 - Fixed opening the authentication page for Google Drive in latest Chrome on Linux.
 - The headers of the file table(s) are now translated and no longer appear in uppercase letters.
+- Fixed possible IndexOutOfBoundsException that could have prevented file searching from being completed.

 Known issues:
 - Some translations may not be up-to-date.